JuliaDocs/DocumenterCitations.jl/README.md

 <img id="screenshot" src="docs/src/assets/references.png" alt="Rendered bibliography of two references, [1] and [2]" width="830px">

+Alternatively, author-year and alphabetic citations styles are available, see the [Citation Style Gallery](https://juliaquantumcontrol.github.io/QuantumCitations.jl/dev/gallery/).
+In addition, it is possible to define custom styles.

 ## Installation

 The `QuantumCitations` package can be installed with [Pkg](https://pkgdocs.julialang.org/v1/) as